-- Scattering seeds of a controlled plant in a secluded area of your parents’ 1000 acre property;
+- scattering seeds of a controlled plant in a secluded area of your parents’ 500-hectare property;

-- Planting a controlled plant you got off your friend in one of your favourite pots and ensuring it gets enough water and sunlight;
+- planting a controlled plant you got from a friend in one of your favourite pots and ensuring it gets enough water and sunlight;

 Doing any of the above with the intention of selling the plant/its products, or believing that someone else intends to sell the plant/its products, will constitute cultivating a controlled plant for selling.
 Cultivation does not require you to have been involved from start to finish or to have been solely responsible for the cultivation.

 What the Police Must Prove

 To convict you of cultivating a controlled plant for selling, the prosecution must prove each of the following matters beyond reasonable doubt:

 - that you cultivated a plant; and

 - that plant was a controlled plant; and

 - intended to sell the plant; or

 - intended to sell any of the plant’s products; or